 The Skokie Police Department has both a Hostage Negotiation Team and a special purpose Tactical Intervention Team in order to better serve and protect the citizens of Skokie.
 The teams are activated only in the event of extraordinary incidents such as a hostage or barricaded subject, terrorist situations, civil unrest, to execute high-risk warrants or when VIP protection is deemed necessary.

-In direct response to recurring criminal concerns and specific crime patterns, the Skokie Police Department maintains a Tactical Mission Team to more effectively control and suppress criminal activities and trends as they are identified.
+In direct response to recurring criminal concerns and specific crime patterns, the Skokie Police Department maintains a Special Enforcement Team to more effectively control and suppress criminal activities and trends as they are identified.
 The team consists of a Sergeant and four Police Officers which operate in uniform or plain clothes as necessary to meet their objectives.
 The team often coordinates its efforts internally with the Patrol and Investigative Divisions and externally with agencies such as the Drug Enforcement Administration (DEA), U.S. Customs and the Federal Bureau of Investigations (FBI).

 Red-light running is a problem.
 It is believed that an automated Intersection Safety Camera Program will reduce the number of red-light collisions and injuries associated with these crashes.

 The purpose of this program is to increase traffic safety in the Village of Skokie.
 The goal of the program is to change driver behavior, reduce red-light running violations, crashes and injuries.